imfioki/cool/README.md

 The project consists of:

 1) BrokenDC.json
-  1a) This is the CF templater
+  1a) This is the CF template
 2) Encoder.ps1
   2a) I used this small script to encode userdata during the building phase of the project, likely not needed anymore.
 3) Instance1_Builder.ps1